 Why does the government not pay for my private treatment?

 Dental treatment while widely understood to be imperative for health, is costly and in most countries not funded by public healthcare.
 We, like dentists, do not receive public funding.

 As a private clinic we have to cover the costs of everything from administration, to equipment and even creating and maintaining this website!

 We are very pleased to make these procedures available to our patients at the low prices we currently offer, in spite operating privately without government backing or public funding.

 I lift, I paint and I use my arms all day at work without taking a single painkiller.
 I am pain free, and very, very happy.

 -Wenche Aanonsen Bourke

-The patient's expectations is one of the most important things to us here at Phoenix Helse.
-We always prioritize identifying the patient's expectations before advising them.
-To date, not one of our patients has been upset with the result.
-We do have patients who hoped for better results, but in spite of having incredible healing potential, we cannot guarantee a miracle cure.
+The patient's expectation is one of the most important things to us here at Phoenix Helse.
+We always prioritize identifying the patient's expectation before advising them.
+To date, not one of our patients has been upset with the treatment they received.
+We do have patients who hoped for better results, but in spite of having incredible healing potential, we cannot guarantee a miracle.
 Don't just take our word for it, see what our patients think: